dfinity/icp-eth-starter/README.md

 When ready, run `dfx deploy --network ic` to deploy your application to the Internet Computer.

-## Ethereum Testnets

-This advanced starter project makes it possible for an IC canister to verify the ownership of Ethereum NFTs.
-Both the [Sepolia](https://www.alchemy.com/overviews/sepolia-testnet) and [Goerli](https://goerli.net/) testnets are supported in addition to the Ethereum mainnet.
+## 🔌 Prepare a Testnet Wallet

-Here is our recommended way to acquire tokens and NFTs on the Sepolia testnet:
+Here is one way to acquire tokens and NFTs on the Sepolia testnet:

 - Install [MetaMask](https://metamask.io/) and create a new wallet for testing purposes
 - Fund your wallet using the [Sepolia Faucet](https://sepoliafaucet.com/) (requires signing up for an [Alchemy](https://www.alchemy.com/) account)